Table of Contents

 // Run and measure

-var benchmark = new AgenticBenchmark(agent);
+var benchmark = new AgenticBenchmark(adapter);

 var results = await benchmark.RunToolAccuracyBenchmarkAsync(bfclTests);